prakashatul1/Olympics-Medal-Table/README.md

 To view map copy paste this link in url ---->>  http://127.0.0.1:8000/map

-## Note: You can also do edit operation by click on the rank of the country on table and see the changes in the graph.
+## Note: You can also do edit operation by clicking on the rank of the country on table and see the changes in the graph.